daiterranova/Stocks/README.md

 ### Stock Data component

-In the `StockDetailPage`, besides the stock chart, we want to show additional information of the selected stock.
+In the `StockDetailPage`, besides the stock chart, we want to show additional information on the selected stock.

 In order to do that, create a new component `<StockData/>` that receives the `symbol` prop.